data-corentinv/end-user-xai/explanatory_form.md

 Counterfactual example may have the risk to make participants **confused about similar instances**, especially in recognition tasks.

-*"I think this tool (counterfactual example) will make me remember the wrong thing.
+> *"I think this tool (counterfactual example) will make me remember the wrong thing.
 I'm already confused.
-It shows information that is similar."* (P11, Bird)
+It shows information that is similar."*

 Thus it may not be the beginning explanations and may only show up on-demand, for example, for the two explanation needs of improvement and differentiation mentioned above.